liviucotfas/ase-windows-applications-programming/10 - WinForms - Databases - SQLite.md

 	>Hint: you can either use databinding (easier, better - recommended) or you can work directly with the `Rows` property of the `DataGridView`.

 	>Note: The "DatabaseCommandSQLiteDataGridView" project in the "code samples" folder uses the `DataGridView` control (databinding) and implements the delete functionality.

+5. Rewrite the example using Dapper (https://github.com/DapperLib/Dapper) as an ORM.

 ##  3. <a name='DisconnectedDataAccessArchitecture'></a> (Optional) Disconnected Data Access Architecture